This blog may contain affiliate links. Read our disclosure policy for more info.

 If you want breathtaking views right from your room then the Camino Verde B&B is a great choice.
 This B&B is one of the top-rated hotels in Monteverde but doesn’t come with the price tag you’d expect for such a great hotel.

 This is where we stayed!
 I honestly loved it and can easily recommend it to others!
-The hotel is located on 23 acres of land just outside of Santa Elena.
-The hotel is right near the Curi Cancha Nature Reserve and you’ll see plenty of birds around the property!
+The hotel is located only 15 minutes from the Monteverde Cloud Forest and features a heated outdoor pool.
+The grounds are gorgeous and you’ll see birds everywhere!
+The on-sire restaurant is delicious too!

 Check availability on Booking.com